 Palm oil is used in a number of products.
 The oil palm fruit produces two oils – palm oil from the fleshy mesocarp and palm kernel oil from the seed or kernel.
 Palm oil is used primarily in food products: cooking oil, shortening, margarine, milk fat replacer and cocoa butter substitute.
 Palm kernel oil is mostly used in the oleochemical industry for making soap, detergent, toiletries and cosmetics.

-Our Member companies will increase their support for the use of certified sustainable palm oil, whether these are in the form of Green Palm certificates or segregated, identity preserved supplies.
+Our member companies are increasing their support for the use of certified sustainable palm oil, whether these are in the form of Green Palm certificates or segregated, identity preserved supplies.
 As part of this, we have also published Sustainable Palm Oil Sourcing Guidelines in 2015.
 The Guidelines are intended to assist companies in designing their own policies for sourcing palm oil more sustainably, and were developed by CGF retailer and manufacturer members, with input from standard setting organisations, NGOs, banks and suppliers.
 The Guidelines will serve as a ‘live’ tool for companies sourcing palm oil as the document will be updated as the landscape evolves.